Abstract

 According to the theory of elasticity, equations of strain gauges measurement can be used as follows [12]:

 However, this equation is somewhat impractical due to the fitting function, differential and integral of strains as well as unsatisfied sensitivity to the low stress levels.
 Hence, the MLRM was used to improve effectiveness in the stress evaluation.
 Strain changes were obtained on the same side of a removed layer compared with the current method.
 Strain gauges were attached to the center of cutting surface and a small block in the cutting layer was left unprocessed.
 Then, this block was removed after the measurement.
 The average value of the measured stress was assumed to be the plate stress state.
 As illustrated in Fig. 1(b) and (c), this method is an extension of the current method based on existing theory.
 Due to the property of internal stresses, residual stresses are consequently balanced.
-Both the x direction and y direction throughout the whole specimen have to meet the equations as follows:
+Both the direction and direction throughout the whole specimen have to meet the equations as follows:

 When a layer is removed, released effects of stresses are equivalent to the combination of external force and moment.
 The equations are as follows: